stratumn/go-indigonode/doc/extend.md

 // Runner runs a function.
 type Runner interface {
 	// Run should start the service.
 It should block until the service is
 	// done or the context is canceled.
-It should call Running once it has
+It should call running() once it
-	// started, and Stopping when it begins stopping.
+	// has started, and stopping() when it begins stopping.
 	Run(ctx context.Context, running, stopping func()) error
 }
 ```